 I was born and raised in Southern California to my Taiwanese immigrant parents.
 I was the first in my family to be born in the U.S. and the first to navigate the American education system.
 I made my way to Washington to attend UW as an undergraduate student, majoring in public health with minors in global health and Spanish.
 Even after undergrad, I knew I wanted to continue learning more about social determinants of health and health equity.

-I currently work to support ADHD pediatric research.
+I currently work as a Clinical Research Coordinator at Seattle Children’s Hospital, supporting ADHD pediatric research .
 Once I joined the workforce, I was met with challenging conversations regarding equity in the workplace and in research, and ultimately, I realized it was time for me to take the next step to pursue a master’s degree.

 I’m so happy I chose the Online MPH program!
 I really appreciate the diversity of this program and the peers I get to interact with regularly.
 The students in the cohort are all in different stages of life and experience, which has deeply enriched the experience for me.